 - Must not be used as a hire vehicle, taxi or for racing

 How do I make a claim?

-If you need to make a claim on your Coles Car Insurance policy, contact the dedicated claims team as soon as possible.
-Provide full details of the incident and you will be advised of what steps you need to take, such as:
+If you need to make a claim on your Coles Car Insurance policy, contact the dedicated claims team as soon as possible - you can lodge a claim online 24/7.
+Provide full details of the incident and you will be advised of what steps you need to take.